chmodproject/nativeproject/README.md

-# nativeproject
-my side project,a lightweight mvc framework that can be used instantly without any more setup. component includes: ioc, routes, config, app modules.
+A lightweight php mvc framework that can be used instantly without any more setup.